-You have the right to request that the Plan communicate with you about health matters in a certain way or at a certain location.
-For example, you can ask that the Plan send you explanation of benefits (EOB) forms about your benefit claims to a specified address.
+You have the right to request that the Plan communicates with you about health matters in a certain way or at a certain location.
+For example, you can ask that the Plan send you an explanation of benefits (EOB) form about your benefit claims to a specified address.

 To request confidential communications, make your request in writing to the Plan Administrator.
 The Plan will make every attempt to accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of this Notice

 You have the right to a paper copy of this notice.
 You may write to the Plan Administrator to request a written copy of this notice at any time.